 The latest and most up-to-date information can always be found on the RIVM website.
 You can also find here more information about COVID-19 among children.

 The childcare centers and elementary school will be open again on February 8.
-The BSO will remain closed for the time being.
-Children whose parents work in crucial professions and children in vulnerable positions can use the BSO emergency childcare.
+The BSO will be open again for all children starting April 19.
 More information about the opening can be read on the website of the National Government.

 Since the COVID-19 guidelines are highly subject to change, we refer you to the National Government website where the latest information is shared.
 You can find here more about the following topics:

 If an contamination has occurred at a group, or a child/person infected with COVID-19 has been present, everyone from this group must be quarantined for 10 days.
 After the 5th day, a coronavirus test can be done.
+In this case, only a PCR test from the GGD is sufficient.
 If this test is negative, the home quarantine may be stopped and the children who tested negative may return to CompaNanny.

 Anyone who has been in contact with someone with COVID-19 must be quarantined for 10 days.
 After the 5th day a test can be done.
+In this case, only a PCR test from the GGD is sufficient.
 Testing your child is not mandatory, we leave that choice to parents.
 Once your child has been tested and has received a negative result, you can register your child again through the Parent Portal.
 Due to staffing availability, the registration must be received by us before 16:00 the day before.
 If you share your negative test result with us at a later time, we can only receive your child the next day based on availability.

 If you, your child or someone from your household is infected with COVID-19, we ask you to report this immediately to the location manager and to the GGD so we can act as soon as possible.
 We will always handle these reports with care and confidentiality and will never share them with third parties.